maxdesalle/website/content/posts/in-defense-of-growth-and-capitalism.md

 Additionally, being a pacifist doesn't mean that you shouldn't defend yourself against the enemy, on the contrary.
 It's not about being "peaceful", it's about protecting peace.
 If that requires violence because others threaten peace, then so be it.

 Having a strong defense also unironically acts as a war deterrent, as the enemy will be less likely to attack you.
 We should invest more in defense, not less.

+## Communist?
+There's nothing stopping you

+Contrary to communism, where you have to be communist and cannot be a Capitalist, there is nothing stopping you from being a communist in a Capitalist country.

+The hypocrisy of the extreme left on that front is unbearable to say the least.
+If you are communist, embody that ideology and go live in a commune.
+Have some skin in the game.
+It's bad ethics to criticize a system and state that it's the root of all evil, while simulataneously profiting from it and keep participating in it.
+You have the choice.
+If Capitalism is really that bad, go live in a commune.

+Except people have done it in the past, and weirdly enough (please pardon my irony), they no longer do.
+[The Kibbutzim](https://web.archive.org/web/20240424123045/https://en.wikipedia.org/wiki/Kibbutz) are an example of that.
+Up until the 1970s, [they were essentially communist](https://web.archive.org/web/20240424123045/https://en.wikipedia.org/wiki/Kibbutz#Communal_life).
+Needless to say the majority them since then have become privatized and are fully capitalistic nowadays.
+They had to, [in order to prevent financial collapse](https://web.archive.org/web/20240424123045/https://en.wikipedia.org/wiki/Kibbutz#Legal_reforms_after_privatisation).
+Turns out ignoring economic realities is unsustainable.

+If your alternative to the present system is really better, try it, you have that liberty.

 ---